 Requirements & Code Reference Table by Position at the District

 - Background Check Requirements Table by Position - Download this handy reference guide which summarizes your compliance requirements by position at the school district and also references the various legal requirements for each position.
-(Last updated May 2019)
+(Last updated May 2019, still current July 2020)

 Miscellaneous Tools & Forms to Help with Compliance

 - Background Check Tracking & Scheduling Tool - ISFIS created this Excel-based tool to help school track employee background check information and dates needed for future checks, to help you comply with legislative that went into effect in 2013.
 Input your employee name, district ID (optional), date of hire, and last background check in the yellow-shaded columns, and the tool calculates the next background check due date based on the information you entered.
 It will also flag the background checks due in the next 30 days each time you open or update the file.

 - Access a copy of "Your Rights Under the Fair Credit Reporting Act," which must be shared with applicants or employees if your district takes an adverse action (decision not to hire, not to promote, or to discipline or discharge based on the result of a background check).